egnha/gestalt/README.md

 ```

 You see the final result of the composition.
 But because `scramble` is a
-list-like object, you can inspect its intermediate steps using a
+list-like object, you can inspect its intermediate steps by applying a
 standard “map-reduce” strategy (i.e., higher-order function):

 ``` r